-Over the years the government has offered a range of tax credits and relief options, from rental payments to bin charges.
-However, tax credits are often gradually phased out every few years.
-This constant change can be confusing, and so to help we’ve decided to detail some of the tax credits you can currently still avail of.
+Over the years the government has offered a range of tax credits and relief options, from private pensions to medical expenses.
+We have decided to detail some of the tax credits you can currently still avail of.

 Tuition Fees